-10.1.21978 response

-Whenever relationships are actualized with
+- 10.1.2 1978 response Whenever relationships are actualized with

 - i) the modes of learning

 - ii) reality relationships.

 - 10.2 Educative teaching is now viewed as the joint actualization of

-- fundamental pedagogic essences
+- fundamental pedagogical essences

 - essences of the lesson sequence

 - essences of the modes of learning

-with a particular effect, namely an elevation in level of relationships with reality in the direction of proper adulthood.
+with a particular effect, i.e., an elevation in level of relationships with reality, in the direction of proper adulthood.